opentargets-archive/roadmap/README.md

 An epic is anything for which *any* of the following applies:

 - would be part of release notes
-- a blog post could be written about it after its release
+- a blog post could be written about it after the release of the Platform
-- requires multiple parties/repos participating to complete (backend,webapp,ux,api,...)
+- requires multiple parties/repos participating to complete (backend, webapp, UX, API,...)
 - needs significant effort or changes the platform in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)
-- impacts the UX or operation of the platform substantially so that users would need guidance on how to take advantage of it
+- impacts the UX or operation of the Platform substantially so that users would need guidance on how to take advantage of it

 It is unlikely an epic if it is: